Hiking Colombia’s most epic trails: Grab your walking boots for these 11 hikes

 La Ciudad Perdida is closed in September due to preservation.
 Besides that, hiking Colombia’s lost city can be done throughout the rest of the year.
 However, in October and November it will be rainy season, so expect the hike to be a bit more challenging.

 Overall, you should have a good level of fitness to complete the hike as it is quite difficult – especially towards the end as you have to climb 1200 steps to make it up the the Lost City.
-But actually making it to the Lost City is one of the most rewarding experiences you can have in Colombia.
+But actually making it to the Lost City is one of the most rewarding experiences you can have when hiking Colombia.

 Recommended gear for hiking Colombia